draekko-rand/clocklock/README.md

 ### ClockLock

-ClockLock is an home, and lock screen widget for Android devices.
+ClockLock is a homescreen widget providing time, weather, and calendar information.

 ### Features